 Accelerator Stewardship Topic Areas are focused R&D efforts aimed at solving a specific accelerator application problem in a specific area.
-The desired end goal after 3-6 years is a working prototype technology.
+The desired end goal after 1-2 grant cycles (e.g. 3-6 years) is a working prototype technology.
+This Track has broad eligibility requirements, see section III.A for more information.
 Teams, comprising at a minimum an accelerator technology partner and an application partner, are expected to apply in this area, and develop a proposal that clearly defines the technology development pathway, teaming and management plan, IP allocation, and market opportunity (where applicable).